Close

 In a Reddit thread, single mothers share their positive experiences and the peace they’ve found after leaving challenging relationships.
 One user expressed relief in being free from an abusive ex-partner, highlighting the improved mental health and stability achieved through single parenting.
 These shared stories reflect the collective strength and resilience found within supportive communities.

 Need more proof?
 There are plenty of well-known stars who were raised without a father, such as Angelina Jolie, Halle Berry, Leonardo DiCaprio, Selena Gomez, and Julia Roberts, all of whom are the children of female-headed families.
-And don’t forget the amazing moms themselves, like Harry Potter author J. K. Rowling, Sandra Day O’Connor (the first woman to serve in the US Supreme Court), and Mary Wollstonecraft, the 18th century women’s rights activity, best known for her work The Vindication of the Rights of Women, amazing role models every one.
+And don’t forget the amazing moms themselves, like Sandra Day O’Connor (the first woman to serve in the US Supreme Court) and Mary Wollstonecraft, the 18th century women’s rights activist, best known for her work The Vindication of the Rights of Women, amazing role models every one.

 Alliance Images/Shatterstock.com

+Yes!
 Single women can raise a happy child without a father, just like you can raise an unhappy child in a two-parent family.
 Overall, there is no catastrophic difference in whether two parents or one are raising a child.
-It is important that the child feels the value of the family, as well as love and support.
+What matters is that the child feels the value of his or her family, as well as love and support.

-It is necessary to build healthy boundaries and spread rights and responsibilities in an efficient way.
-It is desirable that the roles in the family do not switch places and that everyone remains in their place.
+Building healthy boundaries, respecting rights, and spreading responsibilities in an efficient way are necessary.
+It is desirable that the roles in the family are understood and followed.
 This way, the child will feel safe and their confidence and calmness will be strengthened.
-Such people will inevitably find happiness!
+This is true for the other members of the family as well.

 It’s also important to remember that there are plenty of other potentially positive influences on your child, such as that of grandparents, other family members, mentors, and teachers.
 All these people can provide care, support, provide a range of different insights, and act as active role models to support your child’s growth and development.